 Nothing makes people feel quite as awkward as asking for more money.
 Here’s the negotiation etiquette you need to know next time you’re asking for a raise.

 So you've smashed your KPIs, taken on extra work and exceeded expectations.
 Think it's time for a pay raise?
-It'll benefit you to think carefully about why you deserve it, how you'll bring up the conversation and what you'll say to prove your point.
+It'll benefit you to think carefully about why you deserve it, how you'll bring up the topic and what you'll say to prove your point.
 Consider the following before bringing up the conversation.
 Good luck!

 1. Gather the facts